Jonathan2251/lbd/source/gpu.rst

 scaled of SIMD processor needing to color millions of pixels of image in few micro seconds.
-Since the 2D or 3D graphic processing providing large opportunity in parallel data processing, GPU hardware usually composed of hundreds of cores with thousands of functional units in each core(grid) in N-Vidia processors.
+Since the 2D or 3D graphic processing providing large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.
-Or tens of cores with tens thousands of functional units in each core for big cores architecture.

 3D modeling
 ------------